 Criminal Justice or Social Work Majors

-Mike Bales Memorial Scholarship: In 2017, Teri Bales-Nichols, widow of Mike Bales, and friends established this scholarship in memory of Mike Bales.
+Mike Bales Memorial Scholarship: In 2017, Teri Bales, widow of Mike Bales, and friends established this scholarship in memory of Mike Bales.
 Mike was an 18-year employee of the Kirkwood Police Department, including 9 years as a Student Resource Officer for Kirkwood High School.
 From 2008 - 2011 Mike was the Director of Safety and Security for the Kirkwood School District.
-This scholarship will be awarded to a Kirkwood High senior who served as a KHS Peer Helper, a hospice volunteer in the KHS program, and/or a student planning to pursue educational opportunities in criminal justice or social work.
+The Mike Bales Memorial Scholarship was established in 2016 by Teri Bales in memory and in honor of Mike Bales.
+This scholarship is granted annually to a graduating Kirkwood High School Senior pursuing an advanced degree, who has been a peer helper/mentor, a hospice volunteer, and/or who will pursue educational opportunities in criminal justice or social work.

 Joan Dowell Memorial Scholarship: This fund was established in 2003 in memory of Joan Dowell.
 An active participant in the Kirkwood Community, Joan served as the President of Westchester P.T.O., was the first female President of the Kirkwood School District Board of Education, and was a founding member of the Kirkwood School District Foundation.
 Eligible students should be pursuing an education major, have at least a 3.0 G.P.A., and be recognized for their community service.
 Financial need will be taken under consideration.
 This is a renewable four-year award.